 To keep the trucks running, they may:

-- Hire inexperienced drivers because they cannot find anyone else to drive their trucks (truck driver shortages have become a significant problem, as the driving workforce is older, and many of the experienced drivers are retiring
+- Hire inexperienced drivers or even those without a commercial driver’s license because they cannot find anyone else to drive their trucks.
+Truck driver shortages have become a significant problem since the driving workforce is older, and many experienced drivers are retiring.

-- Cut corners on maintenance to keep the trucks on the road – even though there are strict federal rules requiring trucks to be in working order before they can go out on the road, a truck in the repair shop means lost profits for the trucking company.
+- Cut corners on maintenance to keep the trucks on the road.
+Although there are strict federal rules requiring trucks to be in working order before they can go out on the road, a truck in the repair shop means lost profits for the trucking company.

 - Violate hours of service regulations to make the delivery on time – truck drivers must limit their shifts and take mandatory breaks under federal law.
 Some drivers may not follow these rules because they are under time pressure.

 One key thing working in your favor is that trucking companies must document their compliance with federal regulations.
-The government can inspect these records and act against the trucking company when they break the rules.
-For you, the documentation can be a valuable source of evidence in your case because it can show that this truck driver, or the trucking company in general, broke the law.
+The government can inspect these records and act against the truck company when they break the rules.
+For you, the documentation can be a valuable source of evidence in your case because it can show that this truck driver, or the trucking company itself, broke the law.

 The Black Box May Be the Key to Your Case